-The morally ambiguous Femme Fatale is the typical client in a Hardboiled Detective story.
+First, she turns you on.
+Then, she turns on you.
+The typical client in a Hardboiled Detective story (French for "fatal woman," idiomatically "woman to die for").
 You know the type.
-Dressed all in black with legs up to here, she slinks into the PI's office, holding a cigarette on a long, long holder, saying "Oh, Mr. Rockhammer, you're the only one who can help me find out who killed my extremely wealthy husband."
+Dressed all in black with legs up to here and shady motives, she slinks into the PI's office, sometimes holding a cigarette on a long, long holder, saying "Oh, Mr. Rockhammer, you're the only one who can help me find out who killed my extremely wealthy husband."
 Did she do it?
-Do I care?Where'd that saxophone music come from?
+Do I care?
+Wait, where'd that saxophone music come from?
 Whatever her story is, whether she did it or not, she's definitely keeping some secrets.

 The Femme Fatale is sexy and she knows it.
-Made famous by Film Noir and hard-boiled detective stories, the Femme Fatale manipulates and confuses the hero with her undeniable aura of sexiness and danger.
+Made famous by Film Noir and hard-boiled detective stories, she manipulates and confuses The Hero with her undeniable aura of sexiness and danger.
+Unlike the virginal and sweet Damsel in Distress (or possibly Action Girl), the Femme Fatale exploits with everything she's got to wrap men around her finger.
+(In some eras, use of make-up is a tell-tale sign.)
 He knows that she's walking trouble and knows much more about the bad guys than she should, but damn it if he can't resist her feminine wiles.

-If she can fight, too, then she's really going to be trouble.
+If she can fight too, then she's really going to be trouble.

-Not surprisingly, due to its noirish roots, Sin City has quite a few.
+- Not surprisingly, due to its noirish roots, Sin City has quite a few.
 Almost every female character counts, and Dwight is the one that gets in trouble with them as they tend to go back and forth between Damsel in Distress and The Vamp.
 The most triumphant example from the series is in The Babe Wore Red.
 Dwight said it best:

 Dwight: The moment I lay eyes on her, I know I'm in trouble.